AdguardTeam/AdGuardHome/README.md

   -l, --logfile                      path to the log file.
 If empty, writes to stdout, if 'syslog' -- system log -h, --help                         print this help
 ```

+Please note, that the command-line arguments override settings from the configuration file.

 ### Running without superuser